Engagement

 The difference is not depth or content, but placement.

-This form is appropriate where leaders expect future decisions, events, or transitions in which timing and availability matter.
+This form is appropriate where leaders anticipate a specific future context in which timing and availability matter.

 It is not ongoing support.